 Can a miner sign a house lease?

-It depends on whether the minor is emancipated, i.e. if it is treated as a major by a court decision.
+It depends on whether the minor is emancipated, that is to say, if it is treated as a major by a court order:

 Répondez aux questions successives et les réponses s’afficheront automatiquement